How Often Should You Maintain Your HVAC System?

 Simple logic suggests you would not leave your vehicle service intervals as far apart as 50,000 miles.
 If you did, you can be quite sure of major issues with your auto and that can prove a lot more costly than planned, regular maintenance.
-The same argument holds for that essential home comfort provider we call our HVAC system.
+The same argument holds for that essential home comfort provider we call our HVAC system, which should be serviced at least twice a year.

 With HVAC, preventative maintenance is the best option for optimal performance and trouble-free operation.
 Pre-season inspections are doubly important if you want to avoid HVAC system failure when you need it most.
 Regular maintenance is also wise in terms of keeping your energy costs from skyrocketing.